ipfs/specs/IPIP/0000-gateway-json-cbor-response-format.md

 ## Detailed design

-The solution is to allow the Gateway to support serializing an IPLD model representation as [DAG-JSON], [DAG-CBOR], JSON and CBOR by requesting them using either the `Accept` HTTP header or the `format` URL query.
+The solution is to allow the Gateway to support serializing an IPLD Data Model representation as [DAG-JSON], [DAG-CBOR], JSON and CBOR by requesting them using either the `Accept` HTTP header or the `format` URL query.